moritzstadler/acvi-med/README.md

 choosing an appropriate location for storing its files.
 Adapt line 15 in [docker-compose.yaml file](tool/docker-compose.yaml) <code>- <b>/data/vv/postgres</b>:/var/lib/postgresql/data</code> to change the location.
 Secondly if you are not running the system on localhost and rather want to provide access to other user, replace the URLs in the [config.json file](tool/web/src/config.json). `appBaseUrl` refers to the URL the application can be accessed through in the web browser. `apiBaseUrl` defines the URL core is accessed through.
+Please consider that if you are not running the project on your local machine but a server you need to adapt these values and potentially create some form of URL forwarding.

 ## Deploying the System

+Starting the web application and the server backend alongside the database can be done with the following command
 <pre><code>docker-compose up --build</code></pre>

 # Annotation and Import